savonet/book/technology.md

-Finally, we would like to mention that, nowadays, streaming is more and more being delegated to big online platforms, such as Youtube, because of their ease of use (both in terms of setup and of user experience), for which Liquidsoap also has support.
+Finally, we would like to mention that, nowadays, streaming is more and more being delegated to big online platforms, such as Youtube, because of their ease of use (both in terms of setup and of user experience).
+Liquidsoap also has support to stream to those platforms.

 Audio sources
 -------------